Pepcoders/Data-Science-Content-English/Python/README.md

   * What is a dictionary?
   * Implementing a dictionary in Python.
   * Functions of dictionary
-* Racap of List, Sets, Tuples and Dictionary
+* Recap of List, Sets, Tuples and Dictionary
 * Error Handling
   * Need of error handling
   * Protective Approach using if-else statement